 Antibiotics and other medications that contain magnesium are a particular risk.

-Some people have adverse reactions to certain foods, and these reactions can result in diarrhea.
+Some people have adverse reactions to certain foods or their ingredients, and these reactions can result in diarrhea.

 Certain portions of the population are at greater risk of developing diarrhea than others.